 Staff working for FC or on behalf of FC can access the data that is essential to the performance of their duties.
 Barrister members at FC can access the data that is essential to the provision of their services.

-FC’s Retention Period has been set to 10 years.
+FC’s Retention Period has been set to 10 years, with the specific exception of pupillage application data, which we retain for 2 years.
 Individual barristers within Chambers will have their own policies depending on the nature of their practice.

 In terms of case documents, case files etc, there are a number of reasons for retaining such beyond the end of a case.
 These include: